asatrya/hadoop-workshop/05-spark/README.md

 Add some markdown to start the new section

 ```
-%md ## Let's use some SQL to work with the data
+## Let's use some SQL to work with the data
 ```

 To use the data in a SQL statement, we can register the DataFrame as a temporary view.

 ```
-%pyspark
 trucksRawDF.createOrReplaceTempView("trucks")
 geolocationRawDF.createOrReplaceTempView("geolocation")
 ```